LaMonte Wade Jr Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.88).
+- The Athletics' 5.84 team ERA ranks last among all league pitching staffs.

-- The right-hander's most recent appearance came on Sunday against the Colorado Rockies, when he tossed six innings, surrendering two earned runs while allowing nine hits.
+- The righty last pitched on Sunday against the Colorado Rockies, when he went 5 1/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.